iwhitmor/reading-notes-201/reading04.md

 - **Chapter 4: Links**

-  - Links are creating with the <a> element.
-Users can click on anything between the opening <a> tag and the closing </a> tag.
+  - Links are creating with the 'A' element.
+Users can click on anything between the opening 'A' tag and the closing 'A' tag.
 You specify which page you want to link to using the HREF attribute

   - You can create links to open email programs with an email address in the "to" field